EavenK/Disaster-Response-Message-Classification-NLP-Pipelines/README.md

 This project is divided in the following key sections:

 1. ETL pipeline for data pre-processing and cleaning.
-Data is saved on SQLite DB
+Data is saved into SQLite DB
 2. Machine Learning pipeline for text classification
 3. Web App to show model results in real time